Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Introduction

 \section{Introduction}

-Let $k:=\overline{\F}_p$ the algebraic closure of a finite field of odd characteristic $p$, $W:=W(k)$ the ring of Witt vectors and $K$ its fraction field.
-Let $X$ be a smooth projective scheme over $W$.
-The paper is aimed to establish a correspondence between stable Higgs bundles over $X$ and representations of the \'{e}tale fundamental group $\pi_1(X_K)$ of the generic fiber $X_K:=X\times_WK$. \\
+Let $k$ be the algebraic closure of a finite field of odd characteristic $p$, $W:=W(k)$ the ring of Witt vectors and $K$ its fraction field.
+Let $X$ be a smooth projective scheme over $W$ which is geometrically connected in characteristic zero.
+The paper is aimed to establish a correspondence between certain Higgs bundles over $X$ with trivial Chern classes which are stable over its special fiber $X_k:=X\times_Wk$ and certain integral crystalline representations which are absolutely irreducible modulo $p$ of the \'{e}tale fundamental group $\pi_1(X_K)$ of the generic fiber $X_K:=X\times_WK$. \\

-Let $X_k:=X\times_Wk$ be the special fiber of $X$, $X_k':=X_k\times_{F_{k}}\Spec\ k$, where $F_{k}: \Spec \ k\to \Spec \ k$ is the Frobnenius automorphism.
-Inspired by the complex analytic theory of Simpson \cite{Si92}, Ogus and Vologodsky \cite{OV} has established an equivalence between the category of certain nilpotent Higgs modules over $X_k'$ and that of certain nilpotent flat modules over $X_k$.
+Inspired by the complex analytic theory of Simpson \cite{Si92}, Ogus and Vologodsky \cite{OV} has established the nonabelian Hodge theorem in positive characteristic, that is an equivalence of categories between a category of certain nilpotent Higgs modules and a category of certain nilpotent flat modules over a smooth variety over $k$ which is $W_2(k)$-liftable ($\textrm{char}\ k=2$ is also allowed).
 This equivalence generalizes both the classical Cartier descent theorem and the relation between a strict $p$-torsion Fontaine module and the associated graded Higgs module.
-Compared with the complex theory, the semistability condition on Higgs modules does not play a role in this correspondence.
-At the meantime, Faltings and others have been attempting to establish an analogue of Simpson's theory for $p$-adic curves.
-In \cite{Fa3}, Faltings has established an equivalence between the category of generalized representations of the geometric fundamental group and the category of Higgs bundles over a $p$-adic curve, which has generalized the earlier work of Deninger-Werner \cite{DW} on a $p$-adic analogue of Narasimhan-Seshadri theory.
+Compared with the complex theory, an obvious distinction is that the semistability condition on Higgs modules does not play any role in Ogus-Vologodsky's correspondence.
+In the meantime, Faltings and others have been attempting to establish an analogue of Simpson's theory for varieties over $p$-adic fields.
+In \cite{Fa3}, Faltings has established an equivalence of categories between the category of generalized representations of the geometric fundamental group and the category of Higgs bundles over a $p$-adic curve, which has generalized the earlier work of Deninger-Werner \cite{DW} on a partial $p$-adic analogue of Narasimhan-Seshadri theory.
 However, the major problem concerning the role of semistability remains open; Faltings asked whether semistable Higgs bundles of degree zero come from genuine representations instead of merely generalized ones.
-We will address the semistability condition in this paper. \\
+We will address the semistability condition in this paper.\\